Esri/arcgis-runtime-toolkit-android/Documentation/Popup/README.md

 adhers to the `MVVM` pattern and comes with the `PopupViewModel` that exposes the functionality to delete the `GeoElement`, set the edit mode on the `PopupView` and other LiveData events that the app can listen to, to provide user with UI notifications.

-Here is an example XML code that shows the PopupView and how the PopupView Properties are tied to the PopupViewModel:
+Here is an example XML layout that shows the PopupView and how the its Properties are bound to the PopupViewModel:

 ```xml
   <data>